Course syllabus for Clinical Optometry 2

 c) compulsory portfolio according to instructions

-d) compulsory seminars and demonstrations as per schedule
+d) compulsory seminar as per schedule

 The module is graded U or G. The grade G requires G on examination assignment a) and b) and fulfillment of compulsory course elements.

-Module 2, Theoretical understanding
+Module 2, Theoretical understanding, examines aim 1-3, 6-7

-a) written examination, is graded U, G or VG (Pass with distinction)
+a) written examination, is graded U, G or VG

-Module 3, Scientific development
+Module 3, Scientific development, examines aim 7-11

 a) compulsory assignments in KI's virtual learning environment

-b) written assignments, each graded U or G
+b) written assignments, each graded U or G, a part of the scientific thread in the programme

 The module is graded U or G. The grade G requires G on all written assignments b), and fulfillment of compulsory course elements.